camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 ---

-This section will describe how you can install the Camunda BPM platform and its components on an Oracle WebLogic.
+This section will describe how you can install the Camunda BPM platform and its components on Oracle WebLogic.

+The main focus of this guide is the installation of Camunda BPM platform in a single Admin Server setup.
+However, you can also apply it to the use case of running two or more versions of Camunda BPM platform in parallel.
+To achieve the latter, for each version of Camunda BPM platform, a dedicated (admin / managed) server is mandatory.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants.

 * `$WLS_DOMAIN_HOME` points to the Oracle WebLogic application server domain directory (typically something like `/opt/oracle/WebLogic/domains/mydomain`).
-* `$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to or have installed, e.g. `7.0.0`.
+* `$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to or have installed, e.g. `7.X.Y`.
 * `$WLS_DISTRIBUTION` represents the downloaded Camunda BPM distribution for the Oracle WebLogic Application Server, e.g., `camunda-ee-oracle-wls-$PLATFORM_VERSION.zip`.

 The distribution is available at the [Camunda enterprise release page](http://camunda.org/enterprise-release/camunda-bpm/oracle-wls/).